 - You can give your assets to whoever you want.
 Not limitations to religious background, family ties, etc

-- You can hibah via takaful, ie if anything happens to you, the sum assured under your policy will go directly to people you name as your beneficieries.
-This will supercede faraid
+- You can hibah via takaful, ie if anything happens to you, the sum assured under your policy will go directly to people you name as your beneficiaries.
+This will supercede faraid* (if implemented right; check properly with your agent)

 - Not everything can be hibah-ed out (someone clarify this / correct me if I’m wrong)